Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 I know a lot of you guys get angry.

-Uh that um what's it called about the elevator music on Rumble that we do.
+About the elevator music on Rumble that we do.

-Um YouTube doesn't like it, guys.
+YouTube doesn't like it, guys.

-So we had to put that music on, and then we as soon as we it's done, we try our best to go right back to the regular uh schedule programming, but we gotta play it safe on YouTube and play by the rules, man.
+And then as soon as it's done, we try our best to go right back to the regular schedule programming.

-I know a lot of you guys don't want to switch over to Rumble, but that's that's what it is.
+I know a lot of you guys don't want to switch over to Rumble, but that's what it is.

-Which by the way, I want to make this announcement as well.
+Which, by the way, I want to make this announcement as well.

-Mo was working all weekend, I was working all weekend, and so was our guy Nick working all weekend to get that up on Rumble for you guys.
+I was working all weekend, and so was our guy, Nick, working all weekend to get that up on Rumble for you guys.

 There literally was an outage on Rumble, guys, on Friday.